AlfaSierra92/GraphQL06/GraphQL.md

 For the complete code, see the attached code in the repository.

 ## Try out the GraphQL endpoint
-In this repository, there are two services that can be used to test the GraphQL endpoint: the *product-service* and the *recommendation-service*.
+In this repository, there are four services that can be used to test the GraphQL endpoint:
+- **product-service**: for product retrieval, insertion and deletion;
+- **recommendation-service**: for recommendation retrieval, insertion and deletion;
+- **review-service**: for review retrieval, insertion and deletion;
+- **product-composite-service**: for product retrieval along with its own recommendations and reviews (if them are available).
-The first one is used to manage products, while the second one is used to manage recommendations.
-They work in a similar way, but with different objects and queries.
+All of them work in a similar way, but with different objects, queries and mutations, obviously.
-The GraphQL API specification can be retrieved by using a simple GraphQL client like Postman, cURL or by using the GraphiQL interface (if you want to do just a walkthrough with APIs).
+The GraphQL API specification can be retrieved by using a simple GraphQL client like Postman, cURL (by the *introspection* query) or by using the GraphiQL interface (if you want to do just a walkthrough with APIs).

 To do that, you can clone the repository and build and run the project inside IntelliJ IDEA by launching the command `mvn run` in the project root folder.